 Cutting out

-- Give the fabric a wash before you start cutting!
-Just toss it in the wash and dry it like you’d do for the finished piece.
-Keep in mind the fabric type and what it’s made of so you choose the right cleaning method (like how hot the water should be or what kind of cycle to use…).
+- Before you start cutting your fabrics, wash and dry them like youโd do for the finished piece.
+Keep in mind the fabric type and what itโs made of so you choose the right cleaning method (like how hot the water should be or what kind of cycle to use…).
+Plus, the dyes used on certain fabrics tend to bleed when washed, so wash yours separately, or with similar colors.

 - After you wash and dry the fabric, give it a good press to get rid of any creases.
 Just make sure your iron is set to the right temperature for the fabric.
-Generally, synthetic stuff like acrylic, spandex, or polyester should be pressed on low heat, while natural fibers like cotton, wool, or linen need that high heat to look their best.
+Generally, synthetic fibers like acrylic, spandex, or polyester should be pressed on low heat, while natural fibers like cotton, wool, or linen can handle higher heat.

 - When you’re set to cut the fabric, just fold it lengthwise right sides together.
-Make sure the fold is straight and doesn’t twist up.
-If it does, unfold it and refold until it’s nice and flat.
+Make sure the fold is straight and doesnโt twist up.
+If it does, unfold it and refold until itโs nice and flat.
 Then, lay out the pattern pieces so the grainline runs parallel to the selvages.

-- Make sure you don’t cut the notches too long; aim for them to be around 0.3-0.4 cm long (1/8″).
+- Make sure you donโt cut the notches too long; aim for them to be around 0.3-0.4 cm long (1/8โณ).
+Also, be sure to also trace all the pattern markings on the fabrics with a tailorโs chalk or a fabric marker.

 Sewing